george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program using functions to input two numbers.If sum of the numbers is even, find the reverse of the sum .
                  If sum is odd check whether the sum is prime or not.

+Day 19 :

+              ➼ Write a C program to check whether a given number is amstrong or not using functions.

+              ➼ Write a C program to find the number of words in a string and  reverse the string using functions.